EXERCISE & DIET

-The following were the few exercise components along with their benefits.
+The following are the exercise components along with their benefits.

 Proper warm up

-An appropriate warm up will result in an increased speed of contraction and relaxation of the muscles.
-It also increases blood flow through active tissues as local vascular beds dilate, increasing metabolism and muscle temperatures.
-Warm up facilitates oxygen utilization by warmed muscles because hemoglobin releases oxygen more readily at higher muscle temperatures.
+An appropriate warm-up will result in an increased speed of contraction and relaxation of the muscles.
+It also increases blood flow through active tissues as local vascular beds dilate, increasing metabolism, and muscle temperatures.
+Warm-up facilitates oxygen utilization by warmed muscles because hemoglobin releases oxygen more readily at higher muscle temperatures.
 It also facilitates nerve transmission.
-It allows the heart rate get to a workable rate for beginning exercise.
+It allows the heart rate to get to a workable rate for beginning exercise.
 Warm-ups keep one mentally focused on the training or competition.

-Walking helps in managing weight, controls blood pressure and decreases the risk of heart attack.
-Walking boosts “good” cholesterol –lowering the risk of stroke and heart attack.
+Walking helps in managing weight, controls blood pressure, and decreases the risk of a heart attack.
+Walking boosts “good” cholesterol-lowering the risk of stroke and heart attack.
 It also reduces the risk of breast cancer and type 2 diabetes, prevents colon cancer, constipation, and osteoporosis.
-Walking lengthens lifespan, lowers stress level and improves sleep.
-It helps in increasing the flexibility, by strengthening muscles, bones and joints, thereby toning the body
+Walking lengthens lifespan, lowers the stress level, and improves sleep.
+It helps in increasing the flexibility, by strengthening muscles, bones, and joints, thereby toning the body

 Tips to move more

 - Use the stairs both up and down instead of elevators.
 Start with one flight of stairs and gradually build up to more.

 - Park vehicle a short distance before office and walk the rest of the way.
 If public transport is chosen, get off a few stops earlier and walk the rest of the way.

 - While working take frequent activity breaks.
 Get up and stretch, walk around, and give a chance for your muscles and mind to relax.